-Spanish King Charles I was more interested in his other title as Charles V, Holy Roman Emperor, and his claims to lands and authority in Europe.
-His son King Philip II also focused on wars against Muslims and Protestants in Europe.
+Spanish King Charles I was more interested in his other title as Charles V, Holy Roman Emperor.
+Asserting his claims to lands and authority in Europe was more important than developing colonies on the other side of the Atlantic Ocean.
+King Philip II followed his father to the throne, and he focused on wars against Muslims and Protestants in Europe.

-Establishing Spanish dominance and spreading Spanish culture throughout the New World was important, including spreading the Catholic faith, but Europe remained the primary interest of the monarchs.
-There were limited resources to send to America.
-The Spanish royal court viewed the colonies as sources of wealth to finance more-important European adventures.
+Establishing Spanish dominance and spreading Spanish culture throughout the New World had value, including spreading the Catholic faith, but Europe remained the primary interest of the monarchs.
+They limited the resources sent to America.
+The Spanish royal court viewed American colonies as sources of wealth to finance more-important European adventures.

 King Charles I of Spain was also Charles V, Holy Roman Emperor, and both he and his son Phillip II spent much of Spain's resources trying to dominate portions of Europe